-Kaelin McClure, Music Therapy Intern
+Kaelin McClure, MT-BC

 High School Students in special education with histories of trauma, focusing on social engagement, self-esteem, coping strategies, and mood regulation using a mental health focus and trauma-informed care.